uqmars/constitution/Constitution.md

 ## 8 MEMBERSHIP OF EXECUTIVE TEAM

-8.1 The Executive Team of The Club shall consist of a president, secretary, and treasurer (collectively known as the T3), all of whom shall be members of The Club, and such number of other members as the members of The Club at any general meeting may from time to time elect.
+8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be members of The Club, and such number of other members as outlined in 8.4.
 All the aforestated office bearers must be members of the Union.
 Membership of the Executive Team shall not be restricted other than by being a member of the University of Queensland Union.

 8.2 At the annual general meeting of The Club, all the members of the Executive Team for the time being shall retire from office, but shall be eligible upon nomination for re-election.

-8.3 The election of officers and other members of the Executive Team shall take place in the following manner –
+8.3 The election of T3 Officers and other members of the Executive Team shall take place in the following manner –

-* any two (2) members of The Club shall be at liberty to nominate any other member to serve as an officer or other member of the Executive Team.
+* any two (2) members of The Club shall be at liberty to nominate any member to serve as an officer or other member of the Executive Team.
 * the nomination, which shall be in writing and signed by the member, the member's proposer (if different to the member) and seconder, shall be lodged with the secretary at least one (1) hour before the annual general meeting at which the election is to take place.
-* at the commencement of such meeting, nominations may be taken from the floor.
+* at the commencement of such meeting, nominations may be taken from those present provided that they are seconded by someone else in attendance.
 * any informality or irregularity in the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the elections.
-* in the case of a secret ballot, the assembly will select a returning officer, who shall be responsible for ensuring the orderly running elections.
+* in the case of a secret ballot, the assembly will select a returning officer, who cannot be nominated for membership of the Executive Team and who shall be responsible for ensuring the orderly running of elections.

+8.4 There shall at no time be less than three (3) members on the Executive Team (the T3), and no more than $\max{\left(10, \left\lfloor \sqrt{2n} \right\rfloor\right)}$ members on the Executive Team where $n$ represents the number of financial members of The Club.

 ## 9 RESIGNATION OR REMOVAL FROM OFFICE OF MEMBER OF EXECUTIVE TEAM

-9.1 Any member of the Executive Team may resign from membership of the Executive Team at any time by giving notice in writing to the secretary but such resignation shall take effect at the time such notice is received by the secretary unless a later date is specified in the notice when it shall take effect on that later date or such member may be removed from office at a general meeting of The Club where that member shall be given the opportunity to fully present the member's case.
+9.1 Any member of the Executive Team may resign from membership of the Executive Team at any time by giving notice in writing to the secretary but such resignation shall take effect at the time such notice is received by the secretary unless a later date is specified in the notice when it shall take effect on that later date.

+9.2 In the event that the resigning member is a T3 Officer, the secretary will be required to call a general meeting to be held within twenty-eight (28) days of receiving the resignation.
+In this case, the member shall hold their role until a replacement is elected at the general meeting.

+9.3 Any member of the Executive Team may be removed from office at a general meeting of The Club where that member shall be given the opportunity to fully present the member's case.

-9.2 The question of removal shall be determined by a vote of 60% majority of the members present at such a general meeting and must be endorsed by the Clubs and Societies committee.
+9.4 The question of removal shall be determined by a vote of 60% majority of the members present at such a general meeting and must be endorsed by the Clubs and Societies committee.

-9.3 There is no right of appeal against a member's removal from office under this section.
+9.5 There is no right of appeal against a member's removal from office under this section.

 ## 10 VACANCIES ON EXECUTIVE TEAM

-10.1 The Executive Team shall have power at any time to appoint any member of The Club to fill any casual vacancy on the Executive Team until the next annual general meeting.
+10.1 The Executive Team shall have power at any time to appoint any member of The Club to fill any position on the Executive Team, other than the T3 Officers, until the next annual general meeting, provided that their appointment abides by the restrictions imposed in 8.4.

+10.2 Any such appointments shall be approved by all T3 Officers and determined by a vote of 70% majority of the members present at a quorate meeting of the Executive Team (per 12.5).

-10.2 The continuing members of the Executive Team may act notwithstanding any casual vacancy in the Executive Team, however if their number is reduced below the number fixed as is necessary for quorum of the Executive Team, the continuing member or members may act for the purpose of increasing the number of members of the Executive Team to that number required to achieve quorum or by summoning a general meeting of the association, but for no other purpose.
+10.3 The continuing members of the Executive Team may act notwithstanding any casual vacancy in the Executive Team, however if their number is reduced below the number fixed as is necessary for quorum of the Executive Team, the continuing member or members may act for the purpose of increasing the number of members of the Executive Team to that number required to achieve quorum or by summoning a general meeting of the association, but for no other purpose.

 ## 11 FUNCTIONS OF THE EXECUTIVE TEAM